Danielfordd/consider_the_drink/readme.md

 --gif--

-When a user clicks the heart (favorite icon) an api call is sent to the Django backend function change_favorite.
+When a user clicks the heart (favorite icon) an api call is sent to the Django API function change_favorite.
 First the function checks if there is an entry in the favcocktails database and if there is the it deletes the entry.
 After deleting it responds "False".
 If there is no entry it creates an entry and responds "True"

 ```bash
     exists = FavCocktail.objects.filter(cocktail=cocktailId, user=userId)